fahadrkm/rexp-machine_test/README.md

 txn_id + user_id + merchant_id

-If the same request is received again, the previously computed response is returned from cache instead of recalculating the reward decision.
+Repeated requests with the same key return the cached response instead of recalculating the reward decision.

 XP Calculation